stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 To address the CDS/CDNSKEY dichotomy, the NOTIFY(CDS) message (with `qtype=CDS`) is defined to indicate any child-side changes pertaining to an upcoming update of DS records.
-Upon receipt of NOTIFY(CDS), the recipient (the parent or a registrar) SHOULD initiate the same DNS lookups and verifications that would otherwise be triggered based on a timer.
+Upon receipt of NOTIFY(CDS), the recipient (the parent registry or a registrar) SHOULD initiate the same DNS lookups and verifications that would otherwise be triggered based on a timer.